Bob Winston (jeweler)

-Charles Robert Winston (1915–2003) was an American jeweler, sculptor, and educator.
+Charles Robert Winston (1915 – 2003) was an American jeweler, sculptor, and educator.
 He was known for his organic forms and sculptural jewelry in 1950s and 1960s.
 Winston was a co-founder of the Metal Arts Guild of San Francisco, a non-profit, arts educational organization.
 In 1997, he was honored as a Fellow of the American Craft Council.

 Biography

 Winston taught at the California College of Arts and Crafts (now California College of the Arts) from c.
 1942 to 1956.
 His students included Florence Resnikoff, Irena Brynner, and Robert Dhaemers.
 He has been credited with reviving (within the period of 1950s Modernism) the metalsmith processes of lost-wax casting, and centrifugal casting.

 In 1951, he was featured on the television program "Art in Your Life" by the San Francisco Art Museum (now San Francisco Museum of Modern Art), where he described his mobile sculpture making process.
 Winston created public play sculpture named, "Oakland Monster" or "Mid Century Monster" (1952) at Lake Merritt near Bellevue Avenue in Oakland.

+Winston died on April 9, 2003, and was remembered by SFGate as "a consummate Bay Area jewelry designer, sculptor, instructor, and author."